camjackson/redux-eventstore/CONTRIBUTING.md

 # Contributing
-Feature requests and bug reports are welcome.
+Feature requests and bug reports are appreciated.

 Pull requests are also welcome:
  - Please try to match the existing code style of the project